Graph distances of continuum long-range percolation: Introduction

 \section{Introduction}

 \textit{Small-world phenomenon} is a socio-psychological notion originated from a series of social experiments conducted by Milgram \cite{Mil}.
 These experiments suggest that human society is a network of 'small-world' type in the sense that arbitrary groups or persons are connected by very short paths.
-The concept of small degrees of separation applies to various networks \cite{Watts1, Watts3} and has fertilized the area of probability theory with many interesting yet open challenges.
+The problem of small degrees of separation arises in various networks \cite{Watts1, Watts3} and has led to many interesting yet open challenges in probability theory.

 A classical approach modeling (social) networks is to use random graph models \cite{Watts2}.
 In such a model the node set may correspond to a geographical location and the edges correspond to links.
-A quite approved model taking into account the property of decreasing distances is long-range percolation \cite{Schul, NewSchul, AizNew} in which the node set is assumed to be the integer lattice $\mathbb{Z}^d$ and the probability of an edge between two arbitrary nodes asymptotically has a polynomial decay in their distances, i.e. for every $u$ and $v$ in $\zd$ there is an edge connecting $u$ and $v$ with some probability $p(u,v)$ only depending on the distance of $u-v$ and the origin such that
+An accepted model taking into account the property of decreasing distances is long-range percolation \cite{Schul, NewSchul, AizNew} in which the node set is assumed to be the integer lattice $\mathbb{Z}^d$ and the probability of an edge between two arbitrary nodes asymptotically has a polynomial decay in their distances, i.e. for every $u$ and $v$ in $\zd$ there is an edge connecting $u$ and $v$ with some probability $p(u,v)$ only depending on the Euclidean distance of $u-v$ and the origin such that

 for certain constants $\beta$ and $s$.
 One way of measuring distances is to use the graph-theoretical distance defined as the minimal number of edges used in a path connecting an arbitrary pair of nodes.